SaiUbc/F1-League-Racing-Manager/CONTRIBUTING.md

 ## How to Contribute

 ### 1. Reporting Bugs
-If you encounter any bugs or issues while using the system, please let us know by creating an issue on GitHub.
+If you encounter any bugs or issues while using the system, please let me know by creating an issue on GitHub.

-- **Check for existing issues**: Before submitting a new issue, please check the [Issues](https://github.com/yourusername/f1-league-manager/issues) page to see if it has already been reported.
+- **Check for existing issues**: Before submitting a new issue, please check the [Issues](https://https://github.com/SaiUbc/F1-League-Racing-Manager/issues) page to see if it has already been reported.
 - **Provide details**: When reporting an issue, please include:
   - A descriptive title.
   - Detailed steps to reproduce the issue.